swordcube-archives/FNF-Plasma-Engine/README.md

 An FNF engine designed to be lightweight and easy to mod.

-You can use `.hx` files to make modcharts, stages, custom UI's, characters, and custom states!
+You can use `.hx` files to make modcharts, stages, characters, states, pretty much anything!

 # 🖥️ Building the game